 I remember when “go outside and play” wasn’t child abuse.

-Guys my age have seen the precipitous decline of standards for men.
-We have seen the rise of third-wave feminism.
-We endure being scapegoated for all the ills of society today, as we are part and parcel to the patriarchy.
+Guys my age have seen the precipitous decline in standards for men.
+We see the rise of third-wave feminism.
+We endure being scapegoated for all the ills of society today, as we are part and parcel of the patriarchy.
 We are the patriarchy if such thing actually existed.

-I learned over time that virtually everything anyone ever told me about women and men’s relationships was a lie.
-Roissy, Roosh, Cernovich, and Rationale Male helped me to understand the matrix and take the red pill.
+I learned over time that virtually everything anyone ever told me about relationships between men and women was a lie.

-Over the past seven or eight years, I’ve been able to incorporate many of the things I learned from the pioneers, adding my own insights and personality – developing my own version of what it means to be a man today.
+Over the past decade, I’ve been able to incorporate the lessons left by those who came before me, adding my own insights and personality to develop my own version of what it means to be a man today.